-a) Applicablility of the Finance Act, 2019
+a) Applicablility of the Finance Act, 2021

-The Finance Act 2019 became effective on 13 January, 2020 and introduced significant changes to some sections of the Companies Income Tax Act (CITA).
-The Company has applied the CITA related provisions of the Finance Act in these financial statements, in line with the Federal Inland Revenue Service (FIRS) information circular number NO:2020/04 published on 29 April 2020.
+The Finance Act 2021 became effective on 1st January, 2022 and introduced significant changes to some sections of the Companies Income Tax Act (CITA).
+The Company has applied the CITA related provisions of the Finance Act in these financial statements.